ramdacxp/angular-nginx-webapi/README.md

 docker run -it --rm -p 8080:80 agw-client
 ```

+## Docker Compose

+Build all docker containers with `docker compose build`.

+Startup all containers within a private network via `docker compose up` (press `Ctrl-C` to shutdown).

 ## Portainer

 [Portainer](https://www.portainer.io/) is a web user interface to manage docker containers and container stacks.